Dike reinforcement Noordervaartdijk (section 2 Nauernasche Vaart West)

 Where is the project taking place?

-Section 2 covers the part of the Noordervaartdijk between the Taandijk and the De Zwerver pumping station in the municipality of Zaanstad.
+Section 2 covers the portion of the Noordervaartdijk between the Taandijk and the De Zwerver pumping station, in the municipality of Zaanstad.
 This section is part of the larger Nauernasche Vaart West project, which consists of a total of nine sections along the west side of the Nauernasche Vaart.
-The Noordervaartdijk is a peat dike along the water where there are both houses (land side) and houseboats and house barges (water side).

 What's going to happen?